DukeRobotics/documentation/ros-tutorials/lesson-0-introduction.md

 * [Windows (Home)](https://docs.docker.com/toolbox/toolbox_install_windows/)
 * [Windows (Other)](https://docs.docker.com/docker-for-windows/install/)

-To learn more, follow along with the first (run commands etc.) and read through the second tutorial here:
+To learn more, go to the following link and
+1. Follow along with the first (run commands etc.)
+2. Read through the second tutorial (do not worry about following everything, just make sure you understand what a Dockerfile is)

 [Docker Tutorials](https://docs.docker.com/get-started/)